 If the café cannot provide what the student needs and the food requests are related to a disability, the student can request accommodations through the Office of Accessibility Services.
-As with other accommodations, documentation from a qualified professional of related diagnosis and food restrictions must be submitted along with the request for accommodations.
+As a part of this process, documentation from a qualified professional of related diagnosis and food limitations and recommendations must be submitted along with the request so appropriate accommodations are offered.
 While MVNU strives to provide accommodations in as timely a manner as possible, depending on the nature of the request and available solutions, reasonable accommodations may take an extended time to implement so please make requests as early as possible.